notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 shared with other module students in the wiki.

-If you think: "Yet another contrived combination of Luminous and Coursemology", please read our [Competitive Anaylsis](CompetitiveAnalysis) section to find out why we think different.
+If you think: "Yet another contrived combination of Luminous and Coursemology", please read our [Competitive Analysis](CompetitiveAnalysis) section to find out why we think different.

 ---